gregpcp/cgminer/README.md

 device on the SHA256 instance of cgminer, with additional miners using successive ports.
 The scrypt instance of cgminer will attempt to connect starting at this port.

-When dual mining, start the SHA mining instance of cgminer first, wait for it to begin mining and then start the scrypt version.
+When dual mining, start the SHA mining instance of cgmicg	ner first, wait for it to begin mining and then start the scrypt version.
 The second instance will detect that the USB ports are in use and will attempt to connect to the first via UDP.